 torrc.
 Close the browser and open this file with a text editor.
 Insert the following line to tell Tor to use this public key when somebody wants to connect to

 HidServAuth uwz4e5vato5n3x64.onion 5+bgjVb...

-Start the Tor browser again, this automatically starts the SOCKS5 proxy.
+Start the Tor browser again; this automatically starts the SOCKS5 proxy.
 You can use this proxy from every application on your computer that provides proxy support.
-My SSH client I usually use is Putty and it has SOCKS5 support built-in.
-Start Putty, open the menu Connection->Proxy select SOCKS5 and enter the hostname 127.0.0.1 and the port 9150.
+The SSH client I usually use is Putty, and it has SOCKS5 support built-in.
+Start Putty, open the menu Connection->Proxy select SOCKS5, and enter the hostname 127.0.0.1 and the port 9150.

 Go to Sessions and enter the onion address into the Host Name field.

-Instead of installing the whole Tor browser, on Windows you can just install the Tor proxy.
+Instead of installing the whole Tor browser, on Windows, you can install the Tor proxy.
 Go to the download page and download the Expert bundle, unzip it and start the proxy with